 In 1996, Simpson partnered with a ghostwriter on a book called If I Did It, in which Simpson presented a “hypothetical” description of what happened the night Brown Simpson and Goldman were murdered.
 The book was originally supposed to be published by Regan Books, but after a public outcry and the vehement objections from the victims’ loved ones, the release was canceled.
 In 2007, a judge awarded the rights to the book to the Goldman family, who were still owed the vast majority of their civil settlement.
 The Goldman family found another publisher and released the newly retitled If I Did It: Confessions of the Killer, but with comments from the Goldman family and journalist Dominick Dunne, who had covered the original trial for Vanity Fair.
 The icing on the cake?
 On the book’s cover, the “If” in the title was written in significantly smaller type so it actually appeared to read I Did It.
 Damn.

-Simpson continued to get in trouble with the law following his acquittal, from his 2001 arrest for simple battery and burglary to a 2002 arrest for “speeding through a manatee protection zone,” to a 2004 suit filed by DirectTV who accused Simpson of pirating their satellite TV service.
+Simpson continued to get in trouble with the law following his acquittal, from his 2001 arrest for simple battery and burglary, to a 2002 arrest for “speeding through a manatee-protection zone,” to a 2004 suit filed by DirectTV who accused Simpson of pirating their satellite TV service.
 Then, in 2007, Simpson was arrested and charged with multiple felony counts, including criminal conspiracy, kidnapping, assault, robbery, and using a deadly weapon for robbing sports memorabilia from a Las Vegas casino-hotel.
 In 2008, he was convicted and sentenced to 33 years in prison, with the possibility of parole after nine years.
-He is currently serving his sentence in Lovelock, Nevada.
+On July 20, 2017, Simpson was released on parole.Kato Kaelin

 THEN: The aspiring actor lived in Simpson’s guesthouse at the time of the murders, and was called as a witness to testify about Simpson’s behavior and movements both before and after the time Brown and Goldman were believed to have been killed.
 His testimony was inconsistent with Simpson’s version of events, but Kaelin ultimately was best known not for what he said in his testimony, but the flaky, rambling manner in which he said it, earning him prosecutor Marcia Clark’s ire and making him the butt of many late-night jokes.